m-vandeneede/monizze-api-poc/readme.md

  ## Getting the APP_SECRET

  This secret value is used to build the 'x-monizze-app-token' header.
- It can be found in various ways (keep in mind, the application also needs to build this header, *wink wink*), though none of which will be disclosed in this repo.
+ It can be found in various ways, though none of which will be disclosed in this repo.

+ (keep in mind, the android app also needs to build this header, *wink wink*)